Priority Issue Briefs

 Independent contractors are an important part of the construction industry due to its fluctuating work demands and are often the answer to a pressing demand for the special skills and know-how required for short-term projects.

 Exceptional jobsite safety and health practices are inherently good for business.
-Unfortunately, the anti-employer agendas of some members of Congress, and the Occupational Safety and Health Administration’s (OSHA) emphasis on aggressive enforcement and burdensome and unnecessary rulemakings, are eroding the potential for successful, collaborative efforts with employers to make workplaces safer.
+Unfortunately, over the last eight years, the Occupational Safety and Health Administration (OSHA) placed an emphasis on over-zealous enforcement along with burdensome and unnecessary rulemakings.
+Under a new administration, we hope OSHA will focus on collaborative efforts with employers to make workplaces safer.

 ABC is committed to reforming the broken federal regulatory process, and ensuring industry stakeholders’ voices are heard and rights are protected.